Maximize Shoulder Strength with Cable Face Pulls

 What muscles do cable face pulls work?

 Cable face pulls primarily target the rear deltoids, rhomboids, and upper trapezius muscles.
 They also engage the biceps and forearms to a lesser extent.
+The rotator cuff muscles are involved when external rotation is emphasized during the movement.

 What equipment is needed for cable face pulls?